Canning Beef can be easy and even fun!

 Why Can Beef?

 What comes to mind when you think of canning meat?
 Perhaps you are intimidated by using a pressure canner or the safety concerns of canned meat.
 Maybe you think it will taste disgusting.
 Or maybe you just don’t know how to can meat.
 Today I am going to bust all these myths about canning meat.
-Canning meat is safe both during the process and eating canned meat.
+Canning meat is safe.
 Canned beef tastes delicious.
 Best of all, it is easy!
 Today, I am going to share with you the easy way to can beef at home.

 I have been canning beef for about ten years.
 The first time, I canned beef, I was pretty new to using a pressure canner.
 It brought back memories of my childhood and watching my mom can venison from a deer my dad had harvested.
 The canning supplies all over the kitchen counters, the sound of the pressure canner, and the delicious smell of canned meat.
 Although, I was canning beef the process is the same.
 I felt like a pioneer woman.